What Is Declawing?

-The procedure commonly called “declawing” implies that declawing involves removing claws.
-Declawing is actually far more than removing the claws, as the name may suggest.
-It is amputation of the claw and surrounding bone as described in this statement
+Declawing of cats, is actually far more than removing the claws, as the name may suggest.
+When a cat is declawed, it is amputation of the claw and surrounding bone.

-To compare in human terms, it is the equivalent of amputation at the first knuckle.
+To compare declawing in cats in human terms, it is the equivalent of amputation at the first knuckle.

 Declawing a cat (onychectomy), is a topic that is always controversial, emotionally charged and with differing opinions.